scds/intro-jekyll/index.md

 <img src="assets/img/titleSlide.png" alt="Workshop Title Slide" width="100%">

 <!-- Main header -->
-# Getting started with ___.

-This is a short description about the topic of the workshop.
-Replace this text with your own.
+# Less Is More: Create Minimal Websites with Jekyll.

-In this tutorial, you will learn about ______.
+In this workshop, students will learn how to build a lightweight website using Jekyll and GitHub Pages.

+Website-building platforms, like Squarespace and Wordpress, while convenient and user-friendly, can be costly, have limited customizability, and require continuous updates to stay afloat.
+Static sites, on the other hand, are pure html, css, and javascript.
+As such, they are free to build, endlessly customizable and, once generated, require little to no maintenance.

+Jekyll is an open-source static site generator that offers the best of both worlds.
+In this workshop, students will start with a basic Jekyll website template.
+Then, we will walk through how to create and edit pages in Markdown, an easy to understand word processing language (like simpler html) that was created for blogging.
+Next we will explore how to customize the layout and design with CSS.
+Finally, students will learn how to deploy and host their finished site (for free!) on GitHub Pages.

 ## Prerequisites

 <!-- If creating or installing is covered in the module (preparation), mention that in brackets. -->
 - A [GitHub.com](https://www.github.com) account.
-- Installation of [Python](https://www.python.org/downloads/).
+- Installation of [Jekyll](https://www.python.org/downloads/).
 (This will be covered in the [Preparation](preparation) page)
 - Some familiary with **softwareName/topic here**

 <!-- What will the student learn to do, learn to use, etc. -->
 ## Learning Objectives
 By the end of this workshop, you will be able to:
-- Learning objective 1
-- Learning objective 2
-- Learning objective 3
-- Learning objective 4
-- You can add more here.
+- Create a GitPages website with Jekyll
+- Choose a Jekyll theme
+- Customize the CSS (styling)
+- Create and edit page layout

 <!-- Estimate the time the workshop will take to complete.
 Feel free to remove this. -->
 ## Duration (optional)